coast-team/dotted-logootsplit/README.md

 Delta-based CRDT [[2]](#ref-2) have less assumptions.
 Most of delta-based CRDT simply assume a FIFO delivery (deltas from a same replica, are merged in-order).
 They also enable to merge two states.
 This is particularly interesting for intensive collaborative sessions with long periods of disconnection.

 Dotted LogootSplit offers a delta-based version of LogootSplit.
 Furthermore, the generated metadata is smaller.
 The current implementation is based on a linked list.
-This is suitable for small list and strings.
+This is suitable for small lists and strings.

 ## Publication